benjreinhart/JS-workshop/readme.md

 ### 1. Intro to JavaScript
   * Variables and comments
-  * Strings, Numbers, Objects, Functions
   * The console
+  * Strings and Numbers
+  * Functions
-  * Arrays
+  * Objects and Arrays
   * Methods
   * Inheritance (the prototype)
   * The 'WAT' factor